vectordotdev/vector/website/content/en/docs/setup/installation/platforms/kubernetes.md

 ### kubectl

 [kubectl] is the Kubernetes command-line tool.
-You can use it as an alternative to [Helm](#helm) to install Vector on Kubernetes The instructions below are for installing Vector in the [agent] and [aggregator] roles.
+You can use it as an alternative to [Helm](#helm) to install Vector on Kubernetes The instructions below are for installing Vector in the [Agent] and [Aggregator] roles.

 [agent]: /docs/setup/deployment/roles/#agent
 [aggregator]: /docs/setup/deployment/roles/#aggregator

 #### Agent

-The [agent] role is designed to collect all log data on each Kubernetes [Node].
+The [Agent] role is designed to collect all log data on each Kubernetes [Node].
 Vector runs as a [DaemonSet] and tails logs for the entire Pod, automatically enriching those logs with Kubernetes metadata via the [Kubernetes API][k8s_api].
 Collection is handled automatically and it intended for you to adjust your pipeline as necessary using Vector's [sources], [transforms], and [sinks].

 ##### Define Vector's namespace